XinFang88/powercybertraining.github.io/pct/modules/06/intro.md

 ## Overview

-This module provides an overview of transmission-and-distribution (T&D) system co-simulation.
+This module provides an overview of transmission-and-distribution (T&D) system dynamic co-simulation.
+With more distributed energy resources (DER) integrated into power systems, their proactive role of providing various grid services should be investigated more rigorously from both transmission and distribution networks.
+This necessitates the transmission and distribution cosimulation requirement.
+Previously, transmission simulation including optimization and dynamic simulation and distribution simulation are usually separated due to the different timescale of studies.
+This separated simulation exhibits inadequacies when handling DER integration.
 The Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) facilitates communication between the transmission and distribution systems to enable co-simulation.
 ANDES serves as the transmission system simulator, while OpenDSS is utilized for simulating the distribution system.
 In this framework, active and reactive